PrudioHQ/prudio-docs/docs/installation.md

     window._PrudioSettings = {
         title: '', // Title of the window (on the top)
-        icon: '', // Check the available icon bellow
+        icon: '', // Check the available icon bellow (default: prd-icon-btn-help)
-        buttonColor: '', // Color of the default button
+        buttonColor: '', // Color of the default button (default: rgba(0, 114, 176, 0.9))
-        borderColor: '', // Color of the button border
+        borderColor: '', // Color of the button border (default: rgba(0, 114, 176, 1))
+        iconColor: '', // Color of the icon (default: white)
         buttonSelector: '' // the jQuery like selector .class or #id };